rustyb/dt106ers.com_jekyll/_posts/2009-11-08-city-footfall-nosedived-before-bus-gate-review.md

 >
 > Meanwhile, luxury retailer Brown Thomas has moved to streamline management and administration costs as exceptionally tough conditions continue in the retail sector.
 >
-> Under the plan, human resources, information technology and the finance departments of Brown Thomas in Ireland andSelfridges & Co in the UK will be merged.
+> Under the plan, human resources, information technology and the finance departments of Brown Thomas in Ireland andSelfridges &amp; Co in the UK will be merged.
 >
 > The Sunday Independent understands there are no plans for cuts to the &#8220;front of house&#8221; workforce.
 >